CSNW/d3-composer/packages/grid/README.md

 - Helpers like `repeat` and `minmax` are not currently supported
 - Fixed values should not include a unit (e.g. `20` instead of `20px`)
+- "auto" does not behave according to CSS Grid spec and is instead treated like 1fr in all cases

 Options: